For the Man Who Has Everything

 - The animated version shows this with Mongul's speculating that the Black Mercy is showing Superman as ruler of the universe; in reality, Superman's having a dream of living a peaceful, quiet life with loving family in Krypton.

-- In the comic, it's implied at the end that Mongul is perfectly content with the fantasy of bloody conquest the Black Mercy is giving him.
+- In both versions, it's implied at the end that Mongul is perfectly content with the fantasy of bloody conquest the Black Mercy is giving him.
 Whereas Superman is able to break free because, being a hero, he was able to comprehend something wrong with the fantasy he was given.

 - Faux Affably Evil: "I understand that your society makes distinctions based on age and gender.
 Perhaps you can tell me which one of you it would be polite to kill first."